0xProject/dev-tools-truffle-example/README.md

 yarn test
 ```

-They failed and we've got an error:
+They will fail and we'll get an error:

 ```bash
      Error: Transaction: 0x012d87cbbd7799ef361872571e75d37b7e53192161a1955ef5d6c97f1531d613 exited with an error (status 0).